 What size of Christmas cake

-Instead of making one normal-sized cake I used 4 small loaf tins and made 4 mini cakes so I can keep one for myself and give the others to friends as prezzies next week.
+Instead of making one normal-sized round cake I used 2 small loaf tins and made smaller Christmas cakes so I can keep one for myself and give the other as a prezzie next week.

 Most folks have made their Christmas cakes in November or October.